markdoten/etrade-js/README.md

 E-Trade developer documentation: https://developer.etrade.com/home

+## IMPORTANT!

+The E-Trade documentation shows camel case property names throughout.
+However, for property names that as assigned to other interfaces, they are title case even though the documentation does not show that.
+For consistency, properties within responses are converted to camel case, so that it matches the E-Trade documentation.

+When making place order requests, a few of the properties need to be title case.
+The SDK automatically takes care of it.

 ## Authorization

 The E-Trade OAuth flow is a multi-step process.
 Here is the E-Trade OAuth documentation: https://developer.etrade.com/getting-started/developer-guides.